Kitura/kitura.dev/en/starter/generator/cloudant_tutorial_bluemix.md

 <div class="titleBlock">
 	<h1>Creating a project with Cloudant for Bluemix</h1>
-	<p>Use the generator to create scaffolding for a simple Kitura web application and using a Cloudant service on Bluemix.	</p>
+	<p>Use the generator to scaffold a Kitura web application with a Cloudant service.</p>
 </div>

 > ![warning]
 Make sure you have installed the command-line tools as described in
 > [Installation](installation.html) before you begin.

+---

+#### In this tutorial you will:

+- Create a Cloudant service on Bluemix
+- Create a scaffolded Kitura application
+- Add a Cloudant service to the application
+- Connect to the Cloudant service, running on Bluemix, locally

+---

+<span class="arrow">&#8227;</span> Create a [Cloudant service](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db?taxonomyNavigation=services) on Bluemix.

 ---
 <span class="arrow">&#8227;</span> First, run the Swift Server generator (see [Command line tools](command_line_tools.html)):